 The absence of Y-haplogroup R1b in our two sample locations is striking given that it is, at present, the major west European lineage.
 Importantly, however, it has not yet been found in ancient European contexts prior to a Bell Beaker burial from Germany (2,800-2,000BC)12, while the related R1a lineage has a first known occurrence in a Corded Ware burial also from Germany (2,600BC)13.
 This casts doubt on early suggestions associating these haplogroups with Paleolithic Europeans14, and is more consistent with their Neolithic entry into Europe at least in the case of R1b15, 16.
 More research is needed to document the time and place of their earliest occurrence in Europe.
 Interestingly, the Mal’ta boy belonged to haplogroup R* and we tentatively suggest that some haplogroup R bearers may be responsible for the wider dissemination of Ancient North Eurasian ancestry into Europe, as their haplogroup Q relatives may have plausibly done into the Americas17.

-No doubt, a lot of people will now be wondering about the ultimate source of the ANE that apparently rushed into Europe during the start of the metal ages.
-The Siberian steppe will probably be the favored option for many, since this is where Mal'ta boy and Afontova Gora-2 came from.
-But I think the source was Eastern Europe
+No doubt, a lot of people will now be wondering about the main source of the ANE that apparently rushed into Europe at the onset of the metal ages.
+The Siberian steppe will probably be the favored option for many, since this is where Mal'ta boy and Afontova Gora-2 were dug up.
+However, I'm pretty sure the source was Eastern Europe.

 First of all, as already mentioned, it seems that ANE was present in Sweden during the Mesolithic (Figure S12.7 shows around 19% ANE in the Motala12 sample).
 Secondly, despite the ANE and WHG being classified as separate ancestral and meta-populations, the differences between them appear to be clinal rather than discrete, which I think can be seen in the PCA and ADMIXTURE results from the study (see here and here).
 Thus, I'd expect a lot more ANE in Eastern Europe during the Mesolithic than in Scandinavia.
 Thirdly, it's likely that the ancestors of modern Uralic speakers were in Siberia very early, possibly during the Mesolithic, and they were probably East Eurasians aka.
 Eastern non-Africans (ENA), which ANE is not.

-Indeed, based on latest linguistic research, it appears that the pre-proto-Uralics migrated at some point from Siberia into the southern Urals, in far eastern Europe.
+Indeed, latest linguistics research suggests that the pre-proto-Uralics migrated at some point from Siberia into the southern Urals, in far eastern Europe.
 The Uralics proper then expanded from the southern Urals, probably during the Bronze Age, both to the east and west, as far as the Baltic (see here).
 This Uralic expansion is certainly reflected in the Lazaridis et al. data, and it's not the only relatively late migration into Europe that shows up in their stats.

 While our three-way mixture model fits the data for most European populations, two sets of populations are poor fits.
 First, Sicilians, Maltese, and Ashkenazi Jews have EEF estimates beyond the 0-100% interval (SI13) and they cannot be jointly fit with other Europeans (SI12).
 These populations may have more Near Eastern ancestry than can be explained via EEF admixture (SI13), an inference that is also suggested by the fact that they fall in the gap between European and Near Eastern populations in the PCA of Fig. 1B.
 Second, we observe that Finns, Mordovians, Russians, Chuvash, and Saami from northeastern Europe do not fit our model (SI12; Extended Data Table 3).
 To better understand this, for each West Eurasian population in turn we plotted f4(X, Bedouin2; Han, Mbuti) against f4(X, Bedouin2; MA1, Mbuti), using statistics that measure the degree of a European population’s allele sharing with Han Chinese or MA1 (Extended Data Fig. 7).
 Europeans fall along a line of slope >1 in the plot of these two statistics.
 However, northeastern Europeans fall away from this line in the direction of Han.
 This is consistent with Siberian gene flow into some northeastern Europeans after the initial ANE admixture, and may be related to the fact that Y-chromosome haplogroup N 30, 31 is shared between Siberian and northeastern Europeans32, 33 but not with western Europeans.
 There may in fact be multiple layers of Siberian gene flow into northeastern Europe after the initial ANE gene flow, as our analyses reported in SI 12 show that some Mordovians, Russians and Chuvash have Siberian-related admixture that is significantly more recent than that in Finns (SI12).

 The authors are actually referring to the Kargopol Russians from the HGDP in that quote.
-But from my own analyses with a wide variety of samples from Russia, I know that other Russians are much more similar to Belorussians, Ukrainians and Estonians in regards to the levels of Siberian admixture they carry.
+But from my own analyses with a wide variety of samples from Russia, I know that other Russians show similar levels of Siberian admixture to Belorussians, Ukrainians and Estonians.

 In any case, this of course means that there are more than three ancestral populations for present-day Europeans, albeit not all of them influenced all Europeans.
 Also, it's very clear that to learn all the details about the peopling of Europe, these sorts of studies really need to start focusing on the large swath of land that stretches from present-day Poland to the Urals.
 In other words, Eastern Europe.